viamrobotics/docs/docs/data/capture.md

 However, in practice, your hardware may impose limits on the frequency of data collection.

 You can change the frequency of data capture at any time for individual components.
-If you use {{< glossary_tooltip term_id="fragment" text="fragments" >}}, you can change the frequency of data capture in real time for some or all robots in a fleet at the component or machine level.
+If you use {{< glossary_tooltip term_id="fragment" text="fragments" >}}, you can change the frequency of data capture in real time for some or all machines in a fleet at the component or machine level.

 For example, consider a tomato picking robot with a 3D camera and an arm.
 When you configure the robot, you may set the camera to capture point cloud data at a frequency of 30Hz.